 Sub-contractors: The majority of our sub-contractors have long standing relationships with the Doric Group and are UK based.
-We have introduced an anti-slavery policy to our sub-contractor contracts.
+Our sub-contractor contracts include our anti-slavery policy.

 Supply chain: The Doric Group takes a realistic and practicable approach to its supply chain and procurement process for a Company of its size.
 We aim to work with reputable suppliers and sub-contractors who demonstrate a quality and ethical aspect to the provision of goods and services, using local businesses wherever practicably possible.
 We endeavour to specify sustainable and ethically sourced materials and use locally sourced materials wherever practicably possible, in alignment with our Environmental Policy.
-Over the coming year we will ask our top suppliers to outline the steps they are taking to combat modern slavery.
+We continue to ask our top suppliers, sub-contractors and labour providers to outline the steps they are taking to combat modern slavery.

 We operate a number of internal policies to ensure that we are conducting business in an ethical and transparent manner.